jsethi/Sovereign-SaaS-OS/README.md

 ⸻

-What “Sovereign” Means
+What does “sovereign” mean?

 Sovereignty does not mean having no vendors.

-It means your system can be:
+It means vendors remain replaceable implementations, rather than becoming part of your application architecture.

+A sovereign system should be able to:

-rebuilt, recovered, verified, and relocated without requiring the continued cooperation of a single infrastructure provider.
+rebuild, recover, verify, and relocate without requiring the continued cooperation of a single infrastructure provider.

-An application built on Sovereign SaaS OS talks to portable interfaces:
+The application relies on portable interfaces:

 HTTP
 PostgreSQL
 S3-compatible object storage
 Redis
 Kubernetes
-environment-based configuration
+Environment-based configuration

-It should not care whether the underlying implementation is Hetzner today, another Kubernetes environment tomorrow, or something else several years from now.
+Hetzner is the reference infrastructure provider.

+It is not supposed to become part of the product’s domain model.

 ⸻

-The Five Invariants
+🧭 The Five Invariants

-Every design decision in the playbook is evaluated against five requirements.
+Every architectural decision in Sovereign SaaS OS is evaluated against five rules.

-1. Rebuildability

-Compute is ephemeral.

-A destroyed environment should be reconstructible from:

-Terraform
-+ Talos configuration
-+ Git
-+ bootstrap secrets
+Invariant	Meaning
-+ durable state
+🔁 Rebuildability	Compute can disappear.
+Git + secrets + durable state can recreate it.

-2. Recoverability

-Every stateful component has a defined:

-failure mode
-recovery mechanism
-RPO
-RTO
-certification test
+🧯 Recoverability	Every stateful system has an explicit RPO, RTO, recovery mechanism, and restore test.
+📦 Portability	Application code does not depend on Hetzner-specific APIs or proprietary infrastructure.
+🛠️ Operability	Bootstrap, recovery, upgrades, and rotation are encoded instead of living in someone’s head.
+🌍 Independence	Recovery must survive failure of the provider, account, or system being recovered.

 A backup that has never been restored is not considered verified.

-3. Portability

-Application code remains independent of Hetzner-specific APIs and infrastructure primitives.

-Infrastructure may change substantially without requiring the application architecture or data model to be redesigned.

-4. Operability

-Bootstrap, failover, recovery, upgrades, secret rotation, and disaster recovery should be encoded as repeatable procedures rather than tribal knowledge.

-5. Independence

-A recovery mechanism cannot depend solely on the thing it exists to recover.

-For example:

-PostgreSQL in Kubernetes
-        ↓
-backup outside Kubernetes
-MinIO on Hetzner
-        ↓
-immutable recovery copy outside MinIO
-Hetzner recovery storage
-        ↓
-independent Tier-3 provider

 ⸻

-Architecture
+🏗️ Architecture

-The reference architecture looks roughly like this:

                                INTERNET
                                    │
                                    ▼
                            Hetzner Load Balancer
                                    │
                                    ▼
                               Cilium Gateway
                                    │
                      ┌─────────────┴─────────────┐
                      │                           │
                      ▼                           ▼
                   Next.js                    Node API
                  stateless                  stateless
                      │                           │
-               └─────────────┬─────────────┘
+                     └──────────────┬────────────┘
                                     │
                          Auth / Authorization
                            Tenant Context
                              Rate Limits
                                     │
-            ┌────────────────┼────────────────┐
+              ┌─────────────────────┼─────────────────────┐
               │                     │                     │
               ▼                     ▼                     ▼
           PgBouncer              Redis                  MinIO
           CNPG Pooler          disposable             distributed
               │                                         EC:2
               ▼                                           │
          PostgreSQL                                       │
         3 instances                                       │
               │                                           ▼
               │                                 Immutable Snapshots
-            ▼                              Tier-2
+              ▼                                         Tier 2
      Hetzner Object Storage                               │
        Base Backup + WAL                                  │
               │                                           │
-            └────────────────┬─────────────────┘
+              └────────────────────┬──────────────────────┘
                                    ▼
                           Independent Provider
                            e.g. Backblaze B2
-                         Tier-3
+                                Tier 3
                          COMPLIANCE retention

-The Kubernetes substrate uses:
+Reference stack

+Layer	Technology
-Talos Linux
+Host OS	Talos Linux
-upstream Kubernetes
+Kubernetes	Upstream Kubernetes
-Cilium
+Networking	Cilium
-Argo CD
+GitOps	Argo CD
-CloudNativePG
+Database	PostgreSQL + CloudNativePG
+Vector search	pgvector
+Pooling	PgBouncer
+Cache	Redis
-MinIO
+Object storage	MinIO
+Authentication	Better Auth
+Frontend	Next.js
+API	Node.js
-Prometheus
+Metrics	Prometheus
-Grafana
+Dashboards	Grafana
-Loki
+Logs	Loki
-OpenTelemetry / Tempo
+Tracing	OpenTelemetry / Tempo

-The example application stack uses:

-Next.js
-Node.js
-Better Auth
-PostgreSQL + pgvector
-Redis
-S3-compatible object storage

-The principles do not require that exact application stack.
+Tier-2 backup	Hetzner Object Storage
+Tier-3 recovery	Independent S3 provider

 ⸻

-The Important Difference: Recovery Is Part of the Architecture
+🔐 Recovery is part of the architecture

-Most architecture diagrams stop here:
+Most infrastructure diagrams stop at production state.

+This project does not.

 Application
-    ↓
-Database
-    ↓
-Storage

-Sovereign SaaS OS keeps going:

-Application
-    ↓
+    │
+    ▼
 Primary State
-    ↓
+    │
+    ▼
 External Recovery State
-    ↓
+    │
+    ▼
 Independent Recovery State
-    ↓
+    │
+    ▼
 Verified Restore

-For PostgreSQL:
+PostgreSQL

-CNPG PostgreSQL
+PostgreSQL
     │
-      ├── base backups
+    ├── Base backups
     └── WAL archive
             │
             ▼
    Hetzner Object Storage
             │
             ▼
-       Independent Tier-3
+     Independent Tier 3

-For application objects:
+Object storage

 MinIO
   │
-  ├── local erasure coding
+  ├── Erasure coding
-  ├── local version history
+  ├── Local version history
   │
   ▼
-immutable point-in-time snapshots
+Immutable point-in-time snapshots
   │
   ▼
 Hetzner Object Storage
   │
   ▼
-independent compliance-locked Tier-3

-These are deliberately different mechanisms.
+Independent compliance-locked Tier 3

 Replication copies state.
 Versioning preserves history inside a storage system.
 Backup preserves independently recoverable states.

 ⸻

-Machine-Verifiable Failure Contracts

-This project does not define reliability as “the YAML looks correct.”

-It defines expected behavior and then deliberately causes failures to see whether the system behaves that way.

-Examples include:
+🧪 Failure contracts, not hope

+The project is designed around deliberate destructive testing.

+Instead of asking:

+“Does the architecture look highly available?”

+we ask:

+“What happens when we actually break it?”

+Examples:

 Kill the PostgreSQL primary
-→ Did the synchronous transaction survive?
+→ Did the acknowledged transaction survive?
 Destroy the PostgreSQL cluster
-→ Can PITR reconstruct it from external WAL?
+→ Can PITR rebuild it from external WAL?
 Lose one MinIO node
-→ Can the system still read and write?
+→ Do reads and writes continue?
 Lose two MinIO nodes
-→ Does the documented quorum behavior occur?
+→ Does the expected quorum behavior occur?
-Kill a snapshot halfway through
+Kill a snapshot job halfway through
 → Is the incomplete recovery point rejected?
-Remove Hetzner recovery credentials
+Remove all Hetzner recovery credentials
-→ Can the system restore entirely from Tier-3?
+→ Can Tier 3 still reconstruct the system?
-Kill an API pod during traffic
+Kill an API pod during active requests
-→ Do in-flight requests drain safely?
+→ Do requests drain correctly?
 Make PostgreSQL unreachable
-→ Does readiness fail without causing a restart storm?
+→ Does readiness fail without a restart storm?
 Attempt cross-tenant access
-→ Do both application authorization and PostgreSQL RLS deny it?
+→ Do both application authorization and RLS reject it?

-The intended result is not merely infrastructure-as-code.
+The end goal is not merely Infrastructure as Code.

+It is:

-It is failure behavior as code.
+Failure behavior as code.

 ⸻

-Who This Is For
+👥 Who this is for

-Sovereign SaaS OS is aimed at:
+This project is aimed at:

+Technical founders

-Technical founders building SaaS products who want serious infrastructure without immediately adopting a large hyperscaler footprint.
+Building serious SaaS products who want more control than a PaaS without immediately committing to a hyperscaler-heavy architecture.

+Small platform teams

-Small platform and engineering teams that want Kubernetes and open-source infrastructure but need a disciplined production operating model.
+Teams comfortable operating Kubernetes, PostgreSQL, and object storage who want a disciplined production baseline.

-AI SaaS teams running PostgreSQL/pgvector, object storage, queues, APIs, RAG workloads, or background processing.
+AI SaaS builders

+Especially systems using:

+PostgreSQL
+pgvector
+RAG
+object storage
+background jobs
+APIs
+AI pipelines

-Organizations concerned about cloud concentration risk and wanting a realistic path to move infrastructure later.
+Organizations concerned about cloud concentration

+Teams that want an actual provider-exit strategy rather than a diagram labelled “multi-cloud.”

-Engineers who want to own their architecture without pretending operations are easy.
+Engineers who want infrastructure ownership

-It is probably not the right starting point if you:

-* have a tiny application that is well served by a PaaS;
-* do not need Kubernetes;
-* do not have the capability to operate stateful infrastructure;
-* would prefer to outsource database, object-storage, and cluster operations entirely;
-* value minimum operational responsibility above infrastructure control.

-Sovereignty has an operational cost.
-The point of this architecture is to make that cost explicit and manageable, not pretend it does not exist.
+Without pretending that self-hosting magically removes operational complexity.

 ⸻

+Who this is probably not for

+Sovereign SaaS OS may be unnecessary if:

+* your application is comfortably served by Vercel, Render, Railway, Fly.io, Supabase, or another PaaS;
+* you don’t need Kubernetes;
+* your team doesn’t want to operate stateful infrastructure;
+* minimizing operational responsibility matters more than portability;
+* your current scale does not justify this complexity.

+Sovereignty has a cost.

+This project is about making that cost explicit, structured, and testable.

+⸻

-Why Hetzner?
+🇩🇪 Why Hetzner?

-Hetzner is the reference implementation because it provides an attractive combination of:
+Hetzner is the reference implementation because it offers a strong combination of:

-cloud VMs
+* inexpensive cloud VMs;
-dedicated servers
+* high-performance dedicated servers;
-private networking
+* private networking;
-load balancing
+* load balancers;
-S3-compatible object storage
+* S3-compatible object storage;
-strong price/performance
+* excellent price/performance.

-But the architecture intentionally limits how much Hetzner leaks upward into the application.
+But the architecture deliberately limits how far Hetzner reaches into the application.

-The long-term portability objective is:
+The portability goal is roughly:

+Layer	Portability
-Application portability       Very High
+Application code	🟢 Very high
-Kubernetes workload portability High
+Kubernetes workloads	🟢 High
-Platform-service portability    Moderate–High
-Infrastructure-code portability Lower
+Platform services	🟡 Moderate–high
+Terraform / infrastructure implementation	🟠 Provider-specific

-Moving providers can require substantial infrastructure work.
+Moving clouds may require significant infrastructure work.

 It should not require rewriting the product.

 ⸻

+🚀 How to use this project

+1. Read the canonical playbook

+Start here:

+→ Sovereign SaaS Playbook

+It contains the complete architecture, reasoning, failure models, recovery contracts, and certification philosophy.

+⸻

+2. Understand the invariants before copying YAML

+This is not intended to be a bag of Helm charts.

+The components are replaceable.

+The contracts are the important part.

+You can substitute:

+Hetzner       → another provider
+MinIO         → another S3-compatible store
+Better Auth   → another auth system
+Next.js       → another frontend
+Node.js       → another API runtime

+The five invariants should remain intact.

+⸻

+3. Build the reference implementation

+The planned bootstrap flow is:

+Terraform
+    │
+    ▼
+Talos
+    │
+    ▼
+Kubernetes
+    │
+    ▼
+Cilium + HCCM
+    │
+    ▼
+Argo CD
+    │
+    ▼
+Operators
+    │
+    ▼
+PostgreSQL
+    │
+    ▼
+MinIO
+    │
+    ▼
+Recovery pipelines
+    │
+    ▼
+Applications
+    │
+    ▼
+Certification

+The eventual developer experience is intended to look roughly like:

+make bootstrap
+make certify
+make certify-database
+make certify-storage
+make certify-app
+make restore-tier2
+make restore-tier3
+make destroy-staging
+make rebuild-staging

+⸻

-Repository Status
+📁 Repository structure

-The repository currently contains the canonical architecture and operating playbook.
+Today, this repository contains the canonical specification.

-The next phase is turning those contracts into a complete reference implementation.

-Planned implementation structure:
+The reference implementation will evolve toward:

 .
 ├── README.md
 ├── Sovereign_SaaS_Playbook.md
+├── LICENSE
 ├── Makefile
 │
 ├── terraform/